jschless/jschless.github.io/_drafts/2019-08-11-elevator-etiquitte.md

 press_both_sim = simulation(button_press_func=press_both, debug=False, time_steps=3600)
 ```

-# Plotting
+### Output Example
-Let's look at the histogram of time spent for each customer.
-I'll also output a few statistics of interest, like throughput, average time, and worst case time
+To analyze results, I'll be outputting a histogram of the time spent in route (waiting for and riding the elevator).
+I'll also output a few statistics of interest, like throughput, average time, and worst case time.

 ```python